+Are you looking for interesting facts about pizza in Italy?
 Because there’s always something new to learn about what you love!
 And pizza, oh the pizza is something we really love!
 So, what facts about pizza do you already know?
-Let’s see if we can add some more information to what you’ve already have!
+Let’s see if we can add some more information to what you’ve already had!
 Here are 20 fun facts about pizza!

 #1 fact about pizza: the Etruscans already enjoyed pizza